 We understand that we should submit to authorities as we would to Christ.
-Students are expected to respond with obedience and respect to each other and to authorities regardless of culture, age, nationality, clan, or gender.
-We should resist the temptation to show scorn or ridicule one another.
-This Discipline Policy is meant to be a basic guideline so students know what is expected of them and how they will be held accountable for their behavior.
+Students are expected to respond with obedience and respect to each other and to authorities regardless of culture, age, This Discipline Policy is meant to be a basic guideline, so students know what is expected of them and how they will be held accountable for their behavior.